Tina Campt

+Education

-Campt was educated at Vassar College, receiving a BA in 1986.
-She then attended Cornell University, earning her MA in 1990 and her Ph.D. in 1996.
+Campt was educated at Vassar College, receiving her A.B. in 1986.
+She then attended Cornell University, earning her M.A. in 1990 and her Ph.D. in 1996.

+Career

 Campt has gained recognition for her approach to the history of Afro-Germans, which uses a postcolonial, feminist, and diasporic outlook that combines the methodology of an oral historian with that of an ethnographer.
 In her book Other Germans, for instance, she uses the oral testimonies of two black Germans, Hans Hauck and Fasia Jansen.
 This is regarded as a significant contribution to German Studies and Holocaust scholarship.

 In Image Matters (2012), Campt investigates the identity of the African Diaspora through photography, specifically focusing on black families in Germany and England in the early- to mid-twentieth century.
 Campt reevaluates everyday photography and family portraiture, placing a particular emphasis on family, gender, and sexuality.
 Using postcolonial and identity theory as well as an exploration of agency, she exposes intrinsic relationships in readings of photography.